A debit card can go by a few names including; debit card, payment card, payroll card and an ATM card.

 This is the name of the person that the debit card belongs to.

 This isn’t always the name of the account holder.
-For example, if you have Suits Me account a debit card, you can also authorise someone to have a debit card in their name that is linked to your account.
+For example, if you have Suits Me® account, you can also authorise someone to have a debit card in their own name that’s linked to your account.

 7. Account Number

 An ‘Account Number’ is an eight-digit number that is linked to your account.